Monday, 7 January 2013

 Our House

-The positively palatial building in which I now find myself living is a turquoise wooden contraption on stilts.
+The positively palatial building in which I now find myself living is a turquoise wooden contraption on stilts, that sways and rocks when walked across.
 It was apparently quite roomy when Elaine and Heather had it to themselves, but Claire and I put a stop to that nonsense by erecting a bunk bed in the living room.
 Heather and Elaine have been absolutely amazing, considering we gatecrashed their lives with very little prior warning, and we've managed not to have any arguments more serious that 'whose turn is it to make the roti/feed the cat?'.
 It does feel rather like we're on an extended school trip, what with all the white people in such a confined space, but luckily we're all chilled out enough that we're not stepping on each others toes too much.
 As far as I'm aware.
 Maybe I'm just oblivious to my irritating ways...

 Teaching